 Related: Famous Horror Short Stories

-In short the amusing feeling of reading a horror story or watching a horror movie can be related to a person who enjoys eating his favorite spicy food to feel its burning pleasure.
+In short the amusing feeling of reading a horror story, horror novel or watching a horror movie can be related to a person who enjoys eating his favorite spicy food to feel its burning pleasure.

-For Beginners– If you are an aspiring writer in hurry who has just started his writing journey and want to earn a name as a writer fast then writing a Horror Fiction or Horror Short Story is a great way to begin with because a Horror Fiction is always a good genre to debut yourself as an author, as potential readers easily take chance on reading a Horror Fiction written by a new writer and I too had started my writing Journey three years back writing The Drunken Ghost, a strange scary short storybook.
+For Beginners– If you are an aspiring writer in hurry who has just started his writing journey and want to earn a name as a writer fast, then writing a Horror Fiction, Horror Short Story or a Horror Novel is a great way to begin with because a Horror Fiction is always a good genre to debut yourself as an author, as potential readers easily take chance on reading a Horror Fiction written by a new writer and I too had started my writing Journey three years back writing The Drunken Ghost, a strange scary short story book.

 So Horror fiction is always in a great demand either in the print or the visible media.